TooFuW/ShortMoji/README.md

     If the latest version is not available via your package manager, you can install Python manually :
     Download the latest source code from [python.org](https://www.python.org/downloads/).
     Follow the instructions for compiling and installing.

+    Install the required libraries using pip : `pip install pyautogui pynput pyperclip`.
+    Then run the following script in the same directory as `main.py` : `python3 main.py`.

 <u>How to automatically launch ShortMoji on startup :</u>
 - **Windows** :